 Financial aid funds are available to students based on six-month payment periods.
 The Financial Aid Award letter includes estimated costs and aid for one or two payment periods.
 One-half of the aid is available for each six-month payment period.
 Excess funds, after WGU tuition and fees are paid, will be disbursed directly to the student approximately six weeks after the start of the academic term.
 The student is responsible for expenses that exceed the amount of aid awarded.

 Full-time enrollment is required of all financial aid programs.
-Failure to progress at the full-time rate and in accordance with your Degree Plan may result in loss of eligibility for additional aid and for loan deferment.
+Failure to progress at the full-time rate and in accordance with the Degree Plan may result in loss of eligibility for additional aid and for loan deferment.

 For the official list of Cost of Attendance totals, click on the respective link below:

-WGU has created a Net Price Calculator to help you estimate your educational costs and eligibility for federal grants if you are seeking a bachelor’s degree or certificate for the first time.
+WGU has created a Net Price Calculator to help estimate educational costs and eligibility for federal grants if the student is seeking a bachelor’s degree or certificate for the first time.
 The tool is not applicable for graduate students because Pell Grants are not available for graduate study.
-The calculator does not estimate your federal loan eligibility.
-Try the Net Price Calculator now.
+The calculator does not estimate federal loan eligibility.

 If a student receiving Title IV funds ceases to be enrolled in a term, the federal government mandates that WGU determine the amount of Title IV funds that the student earned as of the date enrollment ceased (withdrawal date).
 Unearned Title IV funds must be returned to the federal government.
 Ceasing enrollment in a term may result in the student owing aid funds to the university, the government, or both.